-The boycott organizers also should not put themselves in the position of judging a balance of good and evil for each corporation.
+Boycott organizers should not put themselves in the position of judging a balance of good and evil for each corporation.
 It would be impractical and unbiblical.
 The corporations can more easily solve the dilemma by stopping the funding of pro-abortion groups and continuing to give to good causes.

-A corporate leader claimed the money given to Planned Parenthood is designated for “educational” programs and cancer screening, not abortion.
+A corporate executive claimed the money given to Planned Parenthood is designated for “educational” programs and cancer screening, not abortion.

 People are not responsible for the money after they buy the product.
 It is the corporation that is then morally responsible.